 The Service undertook to review current consultation methods with the representative bodies, and find ways to overcome any identified gaps.
 It also planned to review the memberships of committees, working groups and task and finish groups and to make improvements in how information is disseminated internally.
-The target date for these was August 2010.
+A target date for these was set for before the end of 2010.